Novage/p2p-media-loader/FAQ.md

 - The stream should have the same swarm ID on all the peers.
 Swarm ID is equal to the stream master manifest URL without query parameters by default.
 If a stream URL is not the same for different peers you can set the swarm ID manually using configuration.
 - The master manifest should have the same number of variants (i.e. qualities) in the same order.
 - Variants should consist of the same segments under the same sequence numbers (see #EXT-X-MEDIA-SEQUENCE for HLS).

+## Is it possible to have 100% P2P ratio?

+It is possible of a single peer but not possible for a swarm of peers in total.

+P2P Media Loader implements approach of P2P assisted video delivery.
+It means that the stream should be downloaded via HTTP(S) at least once to be shared between peers in a swarm.

+For example for 10 peers in the best case the maximum possible P2P ratio is 90% if a stream was downloaded from the source only once.